gymnastjs/picturebook/README.md

         screenResolution: string,
       },
       custom_vars: {|           // Custom properties required per browser config:
+        local?: boolean,        // optionally run this browser locally.
+Useful for
+                                //   a mix of remote and local browsers
         name: string,           // Must match "browserName"
         platform: string,       // "mobile" | "desktop" but any string is allowed extract?: {|            // If cropping the output, specify crop dimensions